outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - give other people freedom (ask them questions, ask their opinion, give them opportunities to say no, trust their answers when possible, give them information & insights, etc)
             - protect other people (make sure other people arent exploited more than they deserve, without making the exploiter feel too bad to recover)
             - make minor negative things seem very bad so there's no incentive to do major negative things
+            - dont trust people on life-or-death matters, and dont ask people to trust you on life-or-death matters

             - criticism
               - dont criticize in a way that cannot be recovered from if avoidable